R. J. Reynolds Memorial Auditorium: Traditions associated with the Auditorium and School

 Before every performance at the Auditorium, members of the student-run Auditorium Technical Staff and Crew place roses under the portrait of Katherine Smith Reynolds-Johnston, in honor of her gift of the Auditorium and school.
 It is rumored the roses also help to ward off the "ghost" of Katharine Reynolds who haunts the building.

 The title of the school hymn, originally written as the school song in 1949 by Olive Thomasina ("Tommye") Ring, "Her Portals Tall and Wide," refers to the large columns of the Auditorium.
 The Auditorium's portico and columns stand at three stories tall and face downtown Winston-Salem.

 The current school song, with its official title of "Alma Mater," is also known as "Amid the Pines".
 Part of the first verse reads, "Amid the pines, she proudly stands; to her our voices rise."
 The Auditorium and School are situated on a large hill populated with grandiose pine trees which cover the entire campus.
 The pine trees are also mentioned in the school hymn: "Her pleasant paths, her trees, whisper courage through the breeze."
 Following every assembly, PTSA meeting or school performance inside the Auditorium, at one time including commencement, "The Alma Mater" is sung.
 During these assemblies, semi-formal or business casual dress, usually including blazers, shirts and ties for men, is customary attire for any person gracing the Auditorium's large stage.
 Tradition dictates that as the Alma Mater is sung, upon the line ending with "... dear Old Reynolds High", in three short beats, in a 3/4 time, the assembly should not stomp their feet because it is considered disrespectful.

 Through the years, the hill upon which the school and Auditorium stand has become known as "Society Hill."
 The name commemorates the donation of the land and money to build the Auditorium and school from Mrs. Reynolds. a prominent member of the community.
 Generations of children, including some of the Reynolds' own children and Senator Richard Burr (R-NC) (class of 1974), have attended the school.

 Current operations

 The auditorium is currently managed by Trevor Anderson and Robert Kratz.
 The auditorium serves as a venue for the Winston-Salem Forsyth County School System and private renters.
 It has received many off-Broadway productions and local dance companies.
-The drama department at Reynolds is currently taught by Nick Zayas who teaches out of the Black Box Theater.
-The orchestra director is currently Margaret Rehder, and the band director is Jonathan Hamiel with assistant Adrian Thompson.
+The drama department at Reynolds is currently taught by Jennifer Pierce who teaches out of the Black Box Theater.
+The orchestra director is currently Lisa Morris, and the band director is Jonathan Hamiel with assistant Adrian Thompson.
 Caitie Reece and Amelia Hailey are the current dance teachers.
 All teach in the Arts building adjacent to the main Auditorium.
 The chorus director is Joshua Settlemyre, who teaches in the chorus room, also adjacent to the main part of the Auditorium.
 The Choral, Orchestra, Band and Dance Departments all use the Auditorium regularly for performances.